Brett Garsed: 2000s

 Garsed returned to Australia after 14 years in Los Angeles and completed the seven-month-long "Last Time" tour with John Farnham.
 His first solo album, Big Sky, was released in 2002.
 After nearly a decade, he followed this up with Dark Matter in 2011.
 In 2004, Rock Guitar Improvisation, his second instructional DVD was released covering many aspects of his technique.
 This DVD also included some live footage.

 In 2007, Garsed toured with Paul Stanley on his Live to Win tour.
 Garsed played rhythm guitar and provided backing vocals.

 In 2011, Garsed took part in the John Farnham "Whispering Jack - 25th Anniversary" tour around Australia, revisiting the parts he created on Australia's highest selling locally made album.
 Garsed also released his solo album Dark Matter in 2011.

 Influences and style

-Garsed is mainly an improviser guitarist, renowned for his legato and hybrid picking technique, a combination that provides him with an extremely fluid sound to his playing.
+Garsed is mainly an improvisational guitarist, renowned for his legato and hybrid picking technique, a combination that provides him with an extremely fluid sound to his playing.
 He has also mastered a distinctive slide guitar sound, specially noticeable in his latest releases.

 Rather than relying on scale patterns and figures, he plays with a relative pitch approach, which allows him to play the melodies in his mind.
 A fundamental component of his music is the use of wide intervals and chromatic passing tones.

 His early influences were Ritchie Blackmore, Jeff Beck, Jimmy Page, David Gilmour and Jimi Hendrix.
 This later expanded to more diverse styles such as Leo Kottke, Allan Holdsworth, Rory Gallagher, Scott Henderson, and Edward Van Halen.